 that differentiates what Wantage bands/people do.
 Wantage

-feels strongly in separating itself from the way the corporate music
+feels strongly in separating itself from the way the music

 industry works.
-I have nothing against business, or corporations, and
+I have nothing generally or conceptually against business or corporations , and

 don't really associate any pejorative connotations with the word

-'corporate,' but there are some incredibly annoying and devious facets
+'corporate,' but there are some incredibly annoying and shitty facets

 to 99% of the music and culture that we're constantly bombarded with.